-The party season has arrived and with New Year’s Eve and Australia Day just around the corner, it’s important to think of our pets and keep them safe.
+While the party season has arrived, it’s important to take some time to think of our pets and keep them safe.

 Fireworks and party celebrations can be scary for our furry friends, so it’s important to plan ahead and implement some strategic measures to keep them happy and safe during this period.

 Dogs and cats in particular aren’t big fans of the noisy firework displays, and may cry or bark loudly and try to run away, sometimes unfortunately injuring themselves in the process.